xlladdins/xll/docs/Excel4MacrosA-D.md

 | 3               | Downward                                      |
 | 4               | Automatic (applies to only chart tick labels) |

-Add\_indent     This argument is for only Far East versions of Microsoft Excel.
+Add\_indent&nbsp;&nbsp;&nbsp;&nbsp; This argument is for only Far East versions of Microsoft Excel.

-Shrink\_to\_fit    is a logical value corresponding to the Shrink To Fit check box in the Alignment tab.
+Shrink\_to\_fit&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Shrink To Fit check box in the Alignment tab.

-Merge\_cells    is a logical value corresponding to the Merge Cells check box in the Alignment tab.
+Merge\_cells&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Merge Cells check box in the Alignment tab.
 If merge\_cells is TRUE, Microsoft Excel selects the check box and merges the selected cells; the merged cell contains the value of the left-most cell that was merged.
-If FALSE, Microsoft Excel clears the check box and unmerges the selected cells;
-the left-most cell takes the formula or value of the cell that was unmerged.
+If FALSE, Microsoft Excel clears the check box and unmerges the selected cells; the left-most cell takes the formula or value of the cell that was unmerged.
 If merge\_cells is omitted, cell mergers do not change.

 **Related Function**

-FORMAT.TEXT   Formats a worksheet text box or a chart text item
+FORMAT.TEXT&nbsp;&nbsp;&nbsp;Formats a worksheet text box or a chart text item

 Return to [top](#A)